 Disregard any quotes that are only 1 or 2 pages long – there is too much scope for uncertainty and misunderstanding.

 Also, if a builder proposes to build your home for significantly less than other builders, be wary.
 If you have two or more quotes for similar amounts, this is likely to be a more reliable build cost for your home.
 Residential building is a very competitive market and the majority of build costs are similar across builders, so there is only limited scope for undercutting.
-If you have received a significantly cheaper quote, there’s a good chance that the builder has under-quoted, missed something or so desperate for work they are doing it at or near cost (a risky scenario for you because it puts the builder at a higher risk of insolvency).
+If you have received a significantly cheaper quote, there’s a good chance that the builder has under-quoted, included unrealistically low allowances, missed or misunderstood something or is so desperate for work they are doing it at or near cost (a risky scenario for you because it puts the builder at a higher risk of insolvency).

 Check the provisional sums and prime costs in each quote.
 These are cost estimates included in the quote that are not fixed (if the estimate is less than the actual cost, you will pay more).
 They should be clearly listed in the quote.